 Data analysis strategy

-Replication: As in the original
+Replication

 We conducted statistical analyses in accordance with the tests reported in the original article.
 Therefore, we will conduct correlational tests for Study 1 and paired t-tests for Study 2.
+All analyses will use two-sided significance tests.

 We note that while analyzing the methods used in the target article, we noticed an error in Study 2, which reported an independent-samples t-test.
 However, the within-subjects research design and reported degrees-of-freedom both indicated that a paired-samples t-test was used.
 We then contacted the first author, who verified that reporting it as an independent-samples t-test was a typo and that the reported result was indeed from a paired-samples t-test.

+Additional Analyses

+To better explore some nuances of the combined studies and the animals used, we will conduct several exploratory analyses.
+First, in Study 2, we will use a 2 X 2 mixed factorial ANOVA with animal food status (food vs. nonfood) as the within-subjects factor and animal species (cow-first vs. lamb-first) as the between-subjects factor and perceived animal mental capacities as the dependent variable in order to determine any effects of animal species.
+If the animal species order makes a meaningful difference or if there is an interaction, it would suggest that participants are judging cows and lambs differently and that perceptions of meat animals' minds vary by species and should be tested separately in future research.
+Next, we will examine Pearson correlations between the Study 1 and Study 2 measures to examine the degree to which the combined studies were associated., with a positive correlation indicating that participants were responding to the studies similarly.

+Additionally, we will use moderated multiple regression analyses to test if study order moderated the results of Study 1 and a mixed ANOVA to test if study order moderated the results of Study 2.
+We will also rerun the primary analyses considering only those participants for whom the study was displayed first.

 Outliers and exclusions

-Vegetarians and vegans will be excluded from participating, and this will be verified at the beginning of the survey with following item: We are running a replication of a classic study meant for those who eat meat.
-Therefore, this survey is only for those who self-identify as meat eaters.
-If you are not a meat-eater (e.g., a vegetarian or a vegan), please return the HIT now.
-Please indicate: Do you eat meat? with options “Yes, I eat meat” and “No I do not eat meat”.
+Only meat-eaters will be recruited for these studies.
+This will be accomplished using Prolific recruitment filters.
+To verify that participants are not vegetarians or vegans, participants will complete the following item in the funneling section at the end of the survey: Please indicate: Do you eat meat? with options “Yes, I eat meat” and “No I do not eat meat”.

-Participants who failed to pass our data quality tests and attention checks will be excluded from analysis (we will also run the analyses with these participants included).
+In the event of an unsuccessful replication, we will conduct exploratory analyses in which participants who failed to pass our data quality tests and attention checks will be excluded from analysis (we will also run the analyses with these participants included).

-Values more extreme than 3 standard deviations around mean will be labeled as outliers (Leys et al., 2019).
-We will provide explanations and details if any outliers are removed.

 We provided details regarding exclusion criteria in the supplementary (see “Exclusion Criteria”).

 Results